 - The third message is an SOS.
 This message is relayed by the SPOT service to the local county sheriffs office and rescue team with my exact location and indicates that I’m down.

 In the field I always leave the first message when I leave my van and again when I have hiked some distance.
 This shows my family what direction I was walking just in case something drastic happens and I cannot activate my SOS button.
-I tell my family that this way at least they can find the body.
+I tell my family that this way at least they can always find the body.

 I leave the family with a guide as to my expected daily locations as well as the number for the local sheriff’s office.
 My family does not need to track me through the day.
 The trail is there when ever they get to their emails.
 So far they have only received the “OK” messages.
 I realize that this SPOT is more for me than for them.
 I need the security of always being able to call for help no matter where I am.

-I never put my hands or feet where I cannot see them….never.
+When I an hiking or digging, I never put my hands or feet where I cannot see them….never.
 If a path through brush means I cannot see my feet, then I choose another path around.
 In certain areas and seasons I wear knee high snake guards just in case.

 Hydrate, hydrate, and hydrate, even if you are not thirsty.
 Even when fully hydrated I have began to feel faint or ill because I become too low in Potassium.
 Now, I also pack plenty of Gatorade or Powerade to replenish my electrolytes.
 Always listen to your body.